smileyborg/UIView-AutoLayout/README.md

 The ultimate API for creating Auto Layout constraints -- impressively simple, immensely powerful.
 Comprised of categories on `UIView`, `NSArray`, and `NSLayoutConstraint`.

-UIView+AutoLayout was designed to provide a developer-friendly interface for the vast majority of Auto Layout use cases.
-It's optimized for clarity and simplicity while simultaneously minimizing the amount of third party code.
-The API takes inspiration from the Auto Layout UI options available in Interface Builder, but delivers far more flexibility and capability.
+UIView+AutoLayout provides a developer-friendly interface for the vast majority of Auto Layout use cases.
+It is designed for clarity and simplicity, taking inspiration from the Auto Layout UI options available in Interface Builder but delivering far more flexibility and capability.
+The API is also highly efficient, adding only a thin layer of third party code and being engineered for maximum performance (for example, automatically adding constraints to the nearest ancestor).

 API Cheat Sheet
 ---------------